KIND bars are super popular these days, you can find them at most grocery stores, and even at Costco.

 Are KIND Nut Bars Vegan?

-No flavor of KIND nut bar is vegan, all of them have honey.
+KIND nut bar are not vegan, all of them have honey.

 On top of that, some of them have milk and other non-vegan ingredients.